 Kaimanawa Forest Park February 2021

 As one of only four public huts in Kaimanawa Forest Park, Cascade Hut serves a vital function as shelter for trampers and hunters visiting this part of the central North Island.
-Located at the junction of the Tauranga Taupo and Kaipo Rivers, the 6-bunk hut takes its name from the nearby rapids.
+Located at the junction of the Tauranga-Taupō Rivers and Cascade Creek, the 6-bunk hut takes its name from the nearby rapids in Cascade Creek.
 It’s reached on a track through bush from Clements Mill Road, which takes 6-8 hours.

 Mike gathered a group of willing helpers, who included Aaron Brebner, Alex Giesen, Ron Lenzen, Anton Stokman and Tessa the dog.
 Ferrying in all the materials, gear and people took four trips in the Helisika Squirrel on 19 February 2021.